How do I move my personal belongings to New Zealand?

 Moving to NZ with Pets

 Cats and dogs can be moved fairly easily between New Zealand and Australia.
 It is recommended to send your pet through a registered pet transportation agent who will be able to contact all the relevant agencies in New Zealand.
-More information about relocating pets can be found in our moving links section of this website.
+More information about relocating pets can be found on our Moving Pets Overseas page.

 Restricted and Prohibited items when moving from Australia to NZ